What To Bring

 - waterproof footwear appropriate for wet or icy trail conditions

 - your favorite snacks and beverages

 Linens, towels and wash cloths are provided.
-Soap, shampoo, and conditioner are also provided from dispensors in the shower.
+Soap, shampoo, and conditioner are also provided from dispensers in the shower.

-Most cell phones get service at the Lighthouse, and a house telephone is available for emergencies.
+Most cell phones get service at the Lighthouse.
 Free WiFi available; however, the connection speed is slow and with occasional service interruptions, so please download videos to your devices in advance if you plan on watching movies during your stay.